zcericola/HTML-CSS-Practice-Problems/README.md

 In this step, we will update our webpage so that it has the same structure and styling as the `step-3.jpg` image.
 We will accomplish this by adding more css styles to our webpage.

 ### Instructions
 * Now open the `step-3` folder and notice that there two items inside.
 There is a css file named `step-3.css` and an image named `step-3.jpg`.
 The image in this folder is what you will try to re-create.
-We will accomplish this by adding some styling in the `step-3.css` file and an p tag element in the `index.html` file.
+We will accomplish this by adding some styling in the `step-3.css` file.
+We will also need to add a `<p></p>` tag element in the `index.html` file located in the level-1 folder.
 Ok, lets begin.
 * Level 1 Step 3.1
   * Open `step-3.css`.
   * Lets give the element with a class of `.content-mid-header` a height of 100px.
 Like this `height: 100px`.